yoswein/GprAction/README.md

 ## Scan Report File
-The output is a report in json format, which includes information on vulnerabilities, policy violations, top fixes and inventory details.
+The output is a report in json format, which includes information on vulnerabilities, license, top fixes and inventory details.
 For example:
 ```json
 {
   "projectVitals": {